SidonTheTroll/Erstes-Jahr/Practical/Biology/4-identification-of-animals.md

 Genus: *Scoliodon*

 1. Mouth in ventral side.
-2. It has Flattened spindal shaped body.
+2. It has flattened spindal shaped body.
 3. Has 5 vertical gill slits in each side of body.
 4. Exoskeleton has fine placoid scales.
 5. Endoskeleton is cartilaginous.